LBHackney-IT/Data-Platform-Playbook/docs/playbook/querying-and-analysing-data/time-series-analysis/3-step_by_step_example.md

 This guide is for people who are very new to the Data Platform and want to do some forecasting.
 Can be used alone or conjunction with the other bits of documentation

-Using Public Data which is stored on the Platform
+Using public data which is stored on the Platform

 ## Prerequisites